AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

 Not long ago, I got in a conversation with someone who expressed complete certainty in the truth of his political views.
 This person was so sure of himself that the mere consideration of any opposing view, or even views nearly identical to his own, was beyond the question.
 He could not conceive of any possibility that he could be wrong.

 I would like to explain why I think that such an attitude is mistaken.
-What I would like to argue is that, given a few commonsense commitments about the world that I presume almost everyone would have, such a level of certainty is unachievable in principle.
-More specifically, my position is that, for any domain that one is a *realist* about, one cannot be certain about the facts of that domain, from a first-person perspective.
+What I want to argue is that, given a few commonsense commitments that I presume almost everyone would have, such a level of certainty is unachievable *in principle*.
+More specifically, and a bit more ponderously, my position is that, for any domain that one is a *realist* about, one cannot be certain about the facts of that domain, from a first-person perspective.

 In the next few paragraphs, I’d like to explain the jargon that I just used and clarify what I mean.
 I’d like to advance an argument for my position and discuss some of its implications, the main one being intellectual humility.